getgrav/grav-learn/pages/03.themes/03.twig-primer/docs.md

 Its easy-to-follow syntax and straightforward processes make it a natural fit for anyone familiar with Smarty, Django, or Jinja,  Twig will likely be a very easy transition for you.

 We use it for our Grav templates in part because of its flexibility and inherent security.
-The fact that it's also one of the fastest template engines for PHP out there made choosing it for use in Grav a no brainer.
+The fact that it is also one of the fastest template engines for PHP out there made choosing it for use in Grav a no brainer.

 Twig compiles templates down to plain PHP.
 This cuts the amount of PHP overhead down to a minimum, resulting in a faster, more streamlined user experience.

 It is also a very flexible engine thanks to its *lexer* and *parser*.
 This enables the developer to create their own custom tags and filters.
-It also enables it to create its own [domain-specific language](http://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
+It also enables it to create its own [domain-specific language][dsl] (DSL).

 When it comes to security, Twig doesn't cut any corners.
 It gives the developer a sandbox mode that enables them to examine any untrusted code.
 This gives you the ability to to use Twig as a template language for applications while giving users the ability to modify the template design.

-Basically, it's a powerful engine that gives you control over the user interface.
+Basically, it is a powerful engine that gives you control over the user interface.
 When combined with YAML for configuration, it makes for a powerful and simple system for any developer or site manager to work with.

 ## How Does Twig Work?